AASanusi/fashion/README.md

 - As a first time user, I want to be able to view all the saved posts.

 #### Revisiting Users
-- As a revisiting user, I want to be able to login back into the site.
+- As a revisiting user, I want to be able to log back into the site.
 - As a revisiting user, I want to be able to view more posts.
 - As a revisiting user, I want to be able to unsave posts.
 - As a revisiting user, I want to be able to edit posts.